dozmorovlab/UO_project_2021/05_structural_variants/README.md

 module purge
 ```

 You will quickly find that there is too much output.
-I ended up removing some of the `std::cerr` statements, such as below:
+I ended up removing some of the `std::cerr` statements, such as below in ```src/hic_breakfinder.cpp```:

-It is recommended to go comment out the following line in ```src/hic_breakfinder.cpp```.
 ```c++
   91       if (refs.at(bam.RefID).RefName != last_chr) {
   92         // cerr << "Going through " << refs.at(bam.RefID).RefName << now\n";